Skip to content

-Privacy error when accessing KVM locally via browser¶
+Privacy error when accessing KVM via browser

 This is a standard security warning that browsers issue when they detect a website lacking an SSL/TLS certificate, as HTTPS connections rely on certificates to verify server identity and encrypt data.

-Why do I get this warning?¶
+Why do I get this warning?

 Note

-If the gateway of your router which your GL.iNet KVM is connected to is "192.168.x.1" (where x is typically 0, 1, or 8 in private networks), the local IP of your KVM should be "192.168.x.y" (where y is a valid host address in the subnet).
+If the gateway of your router that your GL.iNet KVM is connected to is "192.168.x.1" (where x is typically 0, 1, or 8 in private networks), the local IP of your KVM should be "192.168.x.y" (where y is a valid host address in the subnet).

-What can I do with this alert?¶
+What can I do with this alert?

 Please click Advanced and Continue to "192.168.8.11".

-Can I add a SSL certicate in the KVM?¶
+Can I add a SSL certicate in the KVM?

 Yes, you can add your SSL certicate in the GL.iNet KVM.